mvp/uhubctl/README.md

 * NetBSD: `sudo pkgin install libusb1 gmake pkg-config`
 * Windows: TBD?

-To fetch uhubctl source:
+To fetch uhubctl source and compile it:

     git clone https://github.com/mvp/uhubctl
+    cd uhubctl
+    make

-To compile, simply run `make` - this will generate `uhubctl` binary.
+This should generate `uhubctl` binary.
+You can install it in your system as `/usr/sbin/uhubctl` using:

+    sudo make install

 Note that on some OS (e.g. FreeBSD/NetBSD) you need to use `gmake` instead to build.

-Also, on MacOS you can install stable version of `uhubctl` with Homebrew custom tap:
+Also, on MacOS you can install `uhubctl` with all necessary dependencies in one shot using Homebrew tap:

 ```
 brew tap mvp/uhubctl https://github.com/mvp/uhubctl